-Berlin police: 9 dead, at least 50 injured in truck crash
+Berlin Christmas market: 9 dead, at least 50 injured in truck crash

 "A truck just ran over a sidewalk at #Breitscheidplatz Our colleague report multiple injuries. more to follow," Berlin police tweeted.

-One witness Emma Rushton tweeted: "People crushed.
+Witness Emma Rushton tweeted: "People crushed.
 I am safe.
 I am safe."

+Rushton told CNN that the truck didn't slow down.
+She said the truck was traveling about 40 mph through a crowded pedestrian area.

 "We saw at least 10 people" injured and lying on the ground, she said.